jdcalus/STSA-Workshop-2-WCS/README.md

 		![Iot Flow](/images/wk2-bluemix-wcs-webclient.png)
 		Click on the **Runtime** link on the left and your screen should change, then click on environment tab in the middle of the screen.
 It should look like the following:
 		![Iot Flow](/images/wk2-bluemix-wcs-webclient-runtime.png)
 		In the **CONVERSATION_URL** value change the "xxxxxx" to the hostname of your **NodeRed** application.
-So something like "STSAWrokshops-xx.mybluemix.net"
+This comes from the NodeRed url that where you are creating your NodeRed flow.
+So something like "STSAWorkshops-xx.mybluemix.net", do not include "/red/#
 		Click the **Save** button.
 The application will restart.
 		Click on the **Visit App URL**.
+This is at the top of the page.
 You will get an error message.
 That is okay.
 You need to add **webclient** to the end of the browsers URL.
 		![Iot Flow](/images/wk2-bluemix-wcs-webclient-url.png)
 		Your screen should now look like the following:
 		![Iot Flow](/images/wk2-bluemix-wcs-webclient-webpage.png)